Persistent Homology with Improved Locality Information for more Effective Delineation: Introduction

-However, existing techniques do not unleash the full power of persistent homology because the persistent diagrams are global image \mk{descriptors} that ignore the \ag{location} of the topological features, which reduces their descriptive power.
+We show that these methods fail to unleash the full power of persistent homology, because they discard too much information about the structure of the prediction and the annotation when encoding them in the form of persistence diagrams.
 As shown in Fig.~\ref{fig:teaser}, this can result in networks that still fail to enforce the proper topology.
-This is because, when training a deep network, a persistence-based loss can be low even if the network predicts a structure that is quite different from the ground-truth.
-To remedy this, we introduce a new approach to computing persistence diagrams that takes location into account and increases their descriptive power, as shown in Fig.~\ref{fig:diagrams}.
-Our main contribution is a novel filtration technique \ag{that combines two filtrations commonly used in TDA: thresholding based filtrations and height functions.} \mk{It results in a loss that applies both to 2D and 3D images and significantly improves performance compared to state-of-the-art topological methods.}
+To remedy this, we introduce a new approach to computing persistence diagrams that increases their descriptive power, as shown in Fig.~\ref{fig:diagrams}.
+Our main contribution is a novel filtration technique {that combines two approaches to filtration commonly used in topological data analysis (TDA): thresholding-based-filtration~\cite{Clough19,Clough20,Hu19b} and the height function~\cite{Turner14}.} It yields a loss function that can be used for both 2D and 3D images and significantly improves performance compared to state-of-the-art topological methods, as we will demonstrate in our experiments.